Adhu Oru Kana Kaalam

-Adhu Oru Kana Kaalam is a 2005 Indian Tamil-language romantic drama film written and directed by Balu Mahendra.
+Adhu Oru Kana Kaalam (Note: Spelt on the CBFC certificate and title card as Adhu Oru Kana Kkaalam.) is a 2005 Indian Tamil-language romantic drama film written and directed by Balu Mahendra.
 The film featured Dhanush and Priyamani, while Karunas and Delhi Ganesh played supporting roles.
 The music for the film was scored by Ilaiyaraaja, while Sai Suresh produced the venture.
 The film is a remake of the director's own Malayalam film Yathra.
 The film was released on 2 November 2005, coinciding with Diwali, and received a below average response commercially.

 Plot

-Srinivasan, a convict, escapes from jail and hitches a ride on a truck to meet his love Thulasi.
+Srinivasan, a convict, escapes from jail and hitches a ride on a truck to meet his love interest Thulasi.
 He reveals his flashback to the lorry driver, telling him of the disputes between his ambitious father and himself.
 When the parents leave home for a week, Srinivasan is left in the maid's care.
 Soon, he meets the maid's daughter, Thulasi, his childhood playmate, and they fall in love.
 But his father objects to his son falling in love with Thulasi.
 One day, Srinivasan and his friends land up in prison for crashing their car on a police vehicle.
 While at the police station, Srinivasan locks horns with an inmate in jail and when he pushes him in a fit of rage, he sustains a serious head injury subsequently killing him.
 Eventually Srinivasan gets convicted for 10-year-rigorous imprisonment.
 His mother dies, and Thulasi's family goes bankrupt and leaves to their native village in Ooty.
 A dejected Srinivasan escapes from prison to meet Thulasi.
 Whether the two join forms the rest of the story.